cgnatke/IncomeExpensesApplication/README.md

 # IncomeExpensesApplication
-An application that allows me to view my Expenses and Income, using a statement from my bank
+An application that allows me to view my expenses and income, using a statement from my bank.